tetrapharmakon/species/_lectures/8-species-like-categories.md

 }}
 {% endtex %}

-The category of $k$-vector species is now equipped with the Day, Hadamard and substitution monoidal products, and $P\mapsto k[P]$ turns out to be a strong monoidal functor with respect to all three products.
+The category of $k$-vector species is now equipped with the Day, Hadamard, and substitution monoidal products, and $P\mapsto k[P]$ turns out to be a strong monoidal functor with respect to all three products.
 Moreover, a $\bf Set$-species is connected or positive if and only if its $k$-linearization is such.

 ---

 <div id="sect-4"></div>
-### Linear species
+#### Linear species

 The category $\mathbf{Lin}$ is defined as the category of totally ordered finite sets $\langle n \rangle := \{1 < \cdots < n\}$ and